Nevue Fine Art Marketing

 2. Advertising Too Much

-No one likes feeling like they are being used as a cheap tool for getting someone else rich, and that is exactly what can happen if your platform or channel suddenly becomes a glut of advertisements.
+No one likes feeling like they are being used as a cheap tool for getting someone else rich, and that is precisely what can happen if your platform or channel suddenly becomes a glut of advertisements.

-Think about it – would you continue to watch a TV channel if 75% of the content were commercials?
+Would you continue to watch a TV channel if 75% of the content were commercials?

 Probably not.

-There are additional reasons why this is such a cardinal sin of social media posting as an artist, not the least of which being that it gets in the way of the real reason people are there – your art.
+There are additional reasons why this is such a cardinal sin of social media posting as an artist, not the least of which is that it gets in the way of the real reason people are there – your art.

 Unless you’re a regular Henri de Toulouse-Lautrec and can combine the two, advertisements are more often than not a distraction from your art.